 Anyway, as soon as we arrived at the beach we decided that we didn’t want to spend any time there.
 While not close, the Pattaya floating market is in the same direction so we decided to make our way there – and are so glad that we did.

 We arrived at midday and while I didn’t keep tabs on how long we were there, it was easily about three to four hours.
+My Fitbit recorded that we walked about 12,000 steps that day.
 There are so many different routes to take once inside the market.
 It’s like working your way through a maze, so it’s easy to get lost.
 But not in a bad way, you will find your way back to where you need to be eventually.

 We started off at the furthest entrance – on the art side of the market.
 The art on display is so beautiful.
 There was so much that I wish we could have bought.
 If you’re heading home after Thailand, then there are some beautiful souvenirs to buy here.
 So make sure you take enough money with you.